Shuyuan-Wang/bayesian-modeling/sin_example/README.md

 This is an example of Gaussian Process modeled on sinusoid data plus noise.
-The posterior predictive distribution was sampled from MCMC simulations.
+The posterior predictive distribution was sampled from MCMC simulations (using PyMC3).

 The plots include: